 If you’re looking for a life coach that specifically works with people with addiction, there are several options.
 A life coach is not a therapist.
 I would recommend a therapist if you are seeking help with past trauma and mental health concerns.

-Ready to Thrive?
+Ready to Change Lives?